jonterob/MediStruct/docs/USER_GUIDE.md

 1. Open the Appointment tab.
 2. Select day and time slot.
-3. Provide patient ID and name.
+3. Select a patient by ID or name using the searchable dropdown field.
 4. Book appointment.

 Behavior: